iank/iank.org/content/posts/catfood/index.md

 featured_image: catfood_header.png
 draft: false
 date: 2021-12-28T02:25:16.649Z
-description: A custom embedded Linux board using NXP's i.MX6ULL processor.
+description: As a vehicle for learning OrCAD, I built a custom embedded Linux board using NXP's i.MX6ULL processor.
+The board, called CATFOOD, has the i.MX6, DDR3, NAND flash, an Ethernet PHY, and an SD card.
+It presents a serial console over the USB-C connector, which also supplies power.
 category: Hardware
 tags:
   - Hardware